ruslanmv/ruslanmv.github.io/_posts/2020-09-26-How-to-work-with-AWS-Step-Functions.md

 },
 ```

 In addition to the provided input, you’ll easily access a special JSON object that’s known as “context object.”
-This object includes all information regarding your state machine execution
+This object includes all information regarding your state machine execution.

+Congratulations!
+We have reviewed some points of the Step Functions.